foambubble/foam/random_thoughts.md

 ## Random thoughts

-- I wish this was a markdown file.
-- Auto bullets
-- You should [read me](readme.md), or continue here for [other thoughts](other.md).
-- Random change
+- Could build/use a generic mobile app that can edit markdown in a GitHub repo
+- Build a custom action toolbar